casparderksen/docker-thorntail-jee8-microprofile/README.md

     $ docker run --rm -it -p 8080:8080 my/myapp --debug myapp.war -s=project-debug.yml -s=project-h2.yml

 The `profile-debug.yml` profile enables debug logging and configures Hibernate to show SQL queries.

+## Thorntail Watch and Deploy (TWAD)

+Thorntail Watch and Deploy (TWAD) is inspired by Adam Bien's [WAD](http://wad.sh) for fat application servers.
+However, Thorntail first builds a fat WAR before generating a thin WAR.
+This makes the build process quite slow in comparison with real ThinWARs, and this really obstructs productivity (hence the name TWAD).
+Note that in Thorntail 4 you can use thorntail-devtools for hot class reloading, making TWAD obsolete.

+The [`twad.sh`](myapp/twad.sh) script builds and deploys a thin WAR to a running Thorntail server whenever a code change is detected.
+Before watching the source folder, TWAD first starts a server in the background.

+Before using TWAD we need to build a server with the deployment-scanner fraction enabled.
+For this, go to the directory [`thorntail-server`](thorntail-server) and run:

+    $ mvn clean package -Pscanner,h2,mp-ext

+Now go to the directory [`myapp`](myapp) and run

+    $ mvn clean package
+    $ ./twad.sh

 # Configuring the application

 Configuration profiles are defined in [myapp/src/main/resources/`profile-*.yml`](myapp/src/main/resources) Yaml files.